Research Associate, Harvard John A. Paulson School of Engineering and Applied Sciences

 Lecturer on Environmental Science and Public Policy, Harvard University

-Gernot Wagner is a research associate at the Harvard John A. Paulson School of Engineering and Applied Sciences, a lecturer on Environmental Science and Public Policy, executive director of Harvard’s Solar Geoengineering Research Program, and an associate at the Harvard University Center for the Environment.
+Gernot Wagner is the executive director of Harvard’s Solar Geoengineering Research Program, a research associate at the Harvard John A. Paulson School of Engineering and Applied Sciences, a lecturer on Environmental Science and Public Policy, and an associate at the Harvard University Center for the Environment.

 He wrote Climate Shock, joint with Harvard’s Martin Weitzman and published by Princeton University Press (2015), a Top 15 Financial Times McKinsey Business Book of 2015, now also Austria’s Natural Science Book of the Year 2017; and But will the planet notice?
 (Hill & Wang/Farrar Strauss & Giroux, 2011).